-- Butalbital, Acetaminophen, and Caffeine Tablets USP may impair mental and/or physical abilities required for the performance of potentially hazardous tasks such as driving a car or operating machinery.
-Such tasks should be avoided while taking Butalbital, Acetaminophen, and Caffeine Tablets USP.
+- Butalbital, Acetaminophen and Caffeine tablets, USP may impair mental and/or physical abilities required for the performance of potentially hazardous tasks such as driving a car or operating machinery.
+Such tasks should be avoided while taking this product.

 - Butalbital may be habit-forming.
 Patients should take the drug only for as long as it is prescribed, in the amounts prescribed, and no more frequently than prescribed.

 - For information on use in geriatric patients, see PRECAUTIONS, Geriatric Use.